 JMeter BeanShell Timer is a scripting-based timer.
 It means that you have to implement the thread delay logic by yourself using one of the supported scripting languages.
-Usually, it is helpful when you need to define think time based on some unique algorithm which is not currently provided by JMeter.
-You can implement your own algorithm using BeanShell timer.
+Usually, it is helpful when you need to define think time-based on some unique algorithm which is not currently provided by JMeter.
+You can implement your own algorithm using a BeanShell timer.

-How to add ‘BeanShell Timer’ in JMeter script?
+How to add ‘BeanShell Timer’ in the JMeter script?

 Follow the below steps to add BeanShell Timer: